intlify/eslint-plugin-vue-i18n/docs/rules/no-raw-text.md

 > disallow to string literal in template or JSX

+- :star: The `"extends": "plugin:vue-i18n/recommended"` property in a configuration file enables this rule.

 This rule warns the usage of string literal.

 This rule encourage i18n in about the application needs to be localized.